zkrising/Tachi/docs/docs/codebase/infrastructure/logging.md

 const logger = CreateLogCtx(`${username} ${userID}`);

 logger.info("foo");
-// [zkrising 1] INFO: foo
+// [zkldi INFO: foo

 SomeOtherFunction(argument1, argument2, logger);
 ```

 !!! info
 Logger should be the last argument for a function that
 takes a logger.

     The only exception to this is if it uses our `fetch` API,
     which **MUST** always be the last call.

 If we have an existing logger and want to append context,
 we can do that with the `AppendLogCtx` function.